UCR Israel Residency

 Israel’s strong educational infrastructure and a high-quality incubation system to help develop new cutting-edge ideas for value driven goods and services, has allowed the country to create a high concentration of high-tech companies backed financially by a strong venture capital industry.

 Flash drives, cardiac stents, instant messaging are only a few of Israeli-bred innovations that have emerged allowing the high-tech sector to account for almost 50% of total industrial exports in 2018, according to the OECD.

 Smart Policies Mean Smart Companies

 There is no doubt that smart government policies played a key role in spurring innovation.
 The Israeli government made a crucial strategic decision to jump start a science-based sector by providing financial support for commercializing research and development.
-A technological incubator programme was set up in 1991, in part to provide skilled immigrants to Israel with funding and know-how to become successful entrepreneurs.
-Since the first companies emerged from the incubator programme in 1993, 61% have secured follow-on funding and 40% are active to this day.
+A technological incubator program was set up in 1991, in part to provide skilled immigrants to Israel with funding and know-how to become successful entrepreneurs.
+Since the first companies emerged from the incubator program in 1993, 61% have secured follow-on funding and 40% are active to this day.

 The private sector has since invested over $2.5 billion in incubator graduates, according to the OECD.
 Between 1995 and 2004, the Israeli government increased spending on R&D, calculated as a percentage of GDP, from 2.7% to 4.6%, a rate higher than any other OECD country.

 Hunting Unicorns (Unicorn, a company with a market valuation of $1 billion)